nanditha16/Python/src/DS_Algo/README.md

     - “I check if two strings are exactly one edit apart (insert, delete, or replace).
 I first make s the shorter string; if the length gap > 1, return false.
 Then I scan until the first mismatch.
 If lengths are equal, I verify the rest after that index matches (replacement).
 If lengths differ by 1, I compare s[i:] with t[i+1:] to simulate a single insertion/deletion.
 If no mismatch appears, it’s true only when t has exactly one extra trailing char.
 Runs in O(n) time and O(1) space.”
     - Time Complexity: O(n) — where n is the length of the shorter string.
     - Space Complexity: O(1) — no extra space used.

+16. Product of Array Except Self
+    - “I compute the product of all elements except self without division using two passes.
+First pass builds prefix products: answer[i] = product of everything left of i.
+Second pass runs right-to-left with a running suffix product and multiplies it into answer[i].
+This way each index gets (prefix × suffix) of all other elements.
+It naturally handles zeros and uses O(n) time and O(1) extra space (excluding the output array).”
+    - Time Complexity: O(n) — two linear passes.
+    - Space Complexity:O(1) extra space if we don't count the output array.
+Otherwise, O(n) for the output.